Drug-Free Schools and Communities Act Amendments

 The University has the right to take any necessary action to protect the health, safety, and security of the affected individual and other members of the University community, including deciding whether, when, and under what conditions a student may be reinstated or any employee may be returned to employment after an instance of alcohol abuse or improper drug use.

 Students with questions about University alcohol and other drug policy, or any other University policy or rule, should contact the SCS (773.702.9800) or their area Dean of Students.
-Employees should contact the Employee/Labor Relations Office of Human Resource Services (773.702.3963).
+Employees should contact the Employee/Labor Relations Office of Human Resources (773.702.3963).